 Ans.
 An extent is a set of contiguous blocks allocated in a database.
 In the Oracle database program, the first set of contiguous blocks, set up automatically when a segment is created, is called the initial extent.

 After the initial extent has been filled, the program allocates more extents automatically.
 These are known as the next extents.

 The total number of extents that can be allocated in a database is limited by the amount of storage space available, or in some cases, by the program used.

-Datafile is used to store tables and indexes allocated to the database.
+The data file is used to store tables and indexes allocated to the database.
 Every database consists of one or more data files.

+Ans.
 Each data file can only be associated with only one database and once it is created it can not change its size.

+Ans.
 The most crucial structure for recovery operations is the redo log, which consists of two or more pre-allocated files that store all changes made to the database as they occur.
 Every instance of an Oracle Database has an associated redo log to protect the database in case of an instance failure.

+Ans.
 Redo log’s main function is to store all changes made to the database as they occur.

 Every Oracle database has a control file.
 A control file is a small binary file that records the physical structure of the database and includes: